|Rare Book & Manuscript Library|

 At a Glance

 The collection is arranged in five series, one of which is arranged in 3 subseries. 該檔案分為五個系列, 其中有一系列有三小系列。

-The Shihui Xiong papers mainly document the political life of Xiong.
+The Shih-hui Hsiung (Shihui Xiong) papers mainly document the political life of Hsiung.
 The collection contains papers, photographs, and calligraphy scrolls by him, dating from 1907 to 1974, with the bulk of the materials focusing on his involvement in the northeast region from 1930 to 1948.
 The papers, including correspondence with prominent political figures such as Chiang Kai-shek, T.V.
-Soong, and Ho Ying-chin, typewritten and handwritten manuscripts of Xiong Shihui's memoir, diaries, speeches, notes, and documents provide perspectives on his life, his colleagues, and his politics.
-The photographs and albums mainly depict Xiong's family and friends, his political and military engagement in China, and his visits in other countries.
-The collection also contains two calligraphy scrolls by Xiong.
+Soong, and Ho Ying-chin, typewritten and handwritten manuscripts of Hsiung Shih-hui's memoir, diaries, speeches, notes, and documents provide perspectives on his life, his colleagues, and his politics.
+The photographs and albums mainly depict Hsiung's family and friends, his political and military engagement in China, and his visits in other countries.
+The collection also contains two calligraphy scrolls by Hsiung.

 Using the Collection